iam-rahul-sah/GitTutorials/README.md

 1. Creating new branch(based on current) "Head" branch
 - `git branch <new branch name>`
-- `git checkout -b <branchname>` - This command switches a branch if one exits or else create a new branch and then switches to the new branch.
+- `git checkout -b <branchname>` - This command creates a branch and then switches to the newly created branch.
+If a branch already exist then it gives an error.
-- `git checkout <branchname>` - This command switches to the specified branch(if one exists) or throws an error if one does not exist.
+- `git checkout <branchname>` - This command switches to the specified branch(if one exists) or else throws an error if one does not exist.
 - `git branch` - shows a list of branch

 **Note** - Changing branches have no effect on ignored files.